meenu2122002/attendence-management/README.md

-open the terminal -
+open the terminal ,then
-cd Backend
+cd Backend,then
-type'nodemon start'
+type'nodemon start',then
-open another terminal
+open another terminal,then
-cd attendence
+cd attendence,then
 type'npm start'